input-output-hk/catalyst-ci/docs/src/onboarding/index.md

 These targets are as follows:

 1. `check` - This target is expected to run all necessary checks to validate the health of the project.
-   This includes formatting, linting, and tests.
+   This includes formatting, linting, and possibly unit tests.
+   This target must pass for other targets to run.
+1. `build` - This target is expected to build any artifacts provided by the project The primary purpose of this target is to validate that things are building without error.
+   This target must pass for other targets to run.
+1. `package` - This target is expected to package multiple artifacts into a single package.
+   It is typically used outside of the scope of a single subproject and instead combines outputs from multiple subprojects into a single deliverable.
+   This target must pass for other targets to run.
+1. `test` - This target is expected to run tests that prove the subproject, or multiple subprojects, are working as expected.
+   The target can be used to run any sort of test, including unit tests, smoke tests, and integration tests.
-   The CI will run this target and make it a precondition for other targets (i.e., it must pass to run other targets).
+   This target must pass for other targets to run.
-2. `release` - This target is expected to produce a single release artifact.
+1. `release` - This target is expected to produce a single release artifact.
    This could be a binary, a collection of resources, or even certain reports.
    When a tag commit is pushed, the CI will build this target and include the produced artifact as part of a GitHub Release.
-3. `publish` - This target is expected to produce a single container image.
+1. `publish` - This target is expected to produce a single container image.
    The CI will automatically build and publish this image to configured registries during certain types of git events.

 The above summaries are not exhaustive and only intended to introduce you to the overall concept.
-We will dig further into these three reserved targets at a later point.
+We will dig further into these reserved targets at a later point.

 The primary point to take away is that the discovery process allows developers to contractually declare all of their deliverables from a single `Earthfile` that is tightly coupled to the subproject they are working within.
 While knowledge of how the CI system is helpful for troubleshooting purposes, it's purely extracurricular and not required.
-Instead, a developer must only remember these three reserved targets in order to have their deliverables handled accordingly.
+Instead, a developer must only remember these reserved targets in order to have their deliverables handled accordingly.

 In the remaining sections of this onboarding guide, we will cover the components that make up Catalyst CI, how they are molded together to create reusable workflows, and finally some examples to get started using these actions and workflows.